Local Development

 Storybook is the source of truth for presentational components.

-npm -w webapp run storybook # Local playground on http://localhost:6006
+pnpm --filter webapp run storybook # Local playground on http://localhost:6006

-npm -w webapp run build-storybook # Static bundle for Chromatic
+pnpm --filter webapp run build-storybook # Static bundle for Chromatic

-npm -w webapp run chromatic:ci # Visual regression in CI
+pnpm --filter webapp run chromatic:ci # Visual regression in CI

 - Every new UI component ships with at least one story covering empty, loading, and error states.

-- Chromatic runs on every pull request—review visual diffs before merging.
+- Chromatic runs on every pull request – review visual diffs before merging.

 - Reference ui.shadcn.com for composition patterns; stick to headless Radix primitives when you need new widgets.